 - Open the .html file for your web page.

-For static websites, since each web page will be coded in its own .html file, you will need to add meta tags in every .html file so each page will be crawlable by net bots and indexed by search engines.
+For static websites, since each web page will be coded in its own .html file, you will need to add Meta tags in every .html file so each page can be crawlable to net bots and indexed by search engines.

-If you have a registered domain and website builder, and you want to add metadata to your site, you can do the following:
+If you have a registered Domain and Website Builder, and you want to add Metadata to your site, you can do it by following the steps below:

-- Type in your metadata in the title, description, and keywords fields.
-Click Submit.
+- Enter your metadata in the Title, Description, and Keywords fields; then click Submit.

-In order to be sure that your metadata has been saved, visit your website and right-click on the home page.
-Then, click on the View Page Source.
+For you to be sure that your Metadata has been saved, visit your website and right-click anywhere on your home page that does not have an image.
+Then, click on the View page source option.

-Check the upper part of the source code and your metadata should be there below the < head > tag.
+Check the upper part of the source code and see if your metadata is listed below the < head > tag.

-If you want to know more about how to further optimise your site, check out our Traffic Booster here.
+If you want to know more on how to further optimise your site, check out our Traffic Booster here.